alban-read/M1-MICRO-FORTH/dumbint.md

 ```

+## WEEK 48 (of 2021)

 ### Speeding up the inner interpreter

 The FIB word in benchmarks is testing our procedure call speed.
 Calling a procedure involves looking up the token address and calling the words code.

-This interpreter is the primitive code for a high level word.
+- This interpreter is the primitive code that threads through a high level word.

 Initially the inner interpreter looks something like this :-